No. 11 Ohio State vs. No. 12 Maryland: Prediction, time, TV channel, preview | NCAA.com

 Ohio State at Maryland: Time, TV channel

-Maryland will host Ohio State at 7 p.m.
-ET on Tuesday, Jan.
+Maryland will host Ohio State at 7 ET tonight, Jan.
 7. The game will be broadcast on ESPN.
 Click or tap here for live stats.

 Ohio State at Maryland: Preview, key stats